nanxstats/liftr/README.md

 To achieve this goal, it extends the [R Markdown](https://rmarkdown.rstudio.com) metadata format, and uses Docker to containerize and render R Markdown documents.

-## Citation
+## Paper

-To cite this work, please use
+To cite this work and the related software, please use

-> Nüst et al. (2020).
-The Rockerverse: packages and applications for containerisation with R. _The R Journal_ 12 (1), 437-461.
+Nüst D, Eddelbuettel D, Bennett D et al. (2020).
+The Rockerverse: Packages and Applications for Containerisation with R. _The R Journal_ 12 (1), 437-461.

 ## Installation